LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/TestingAndDeployment/Deploying.md

 Custom configuration flags are key/value pairs that you can add to alter the behavior of the bot.
 They allow for fundamental changes in the bot's behavior *outside* of the design of the bot and are injected at the point of connecting the bot to an agent on a 1:1 basis.

 {: .important}
 Use of custom configuration flags potentially can cause many issues because it allows for human error when connecting the bot "brain" to an agent “body.”
-For example, if you forget and mis-configure these settings for 1 of your duplicate bot agents all running the same bot, you'll get different behavior between the bots within an account.
+For example, if you forget and mis-configure these settings for one of your duplicate bot agents all running the same bot (per guidance [above](conversation-builder-testing-deployment-deploying-to-liveengage.html#the-deployment-process)), you'll get different behavior between the bots within an account.

 #### Flags